ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 3.

-nltk supports Python 3 as of nltk 3.0, and the NLTK book has switched to be based on on Python 3 by default.
+nltk supports Python 3 as of nltk 3.0, and the NLTK book has switched to be based on Python 3 by default.

 For AWS users, most ``boto`` modules became available on Python 3 as of `http://boto.readthedocs.org/en/latest/releasenotes/v2.32.0.html <boto v2.32.0>`__.

-This means that Twisted, gevent and PyInstaller are the main critical dependencies that don't support Python 3 as of August 2015, but solid progress has been made in all three cases.
-The gevent 1.1 beta releases support Python 3, and the Twisted 15.4 release brings Python 3 support to Twisted's main test runner (Trial), greatly simplifying the task of completing porting of that ecosystem.
-PyInstaller hasn't made any releases with Python 3 support, but their python3 branch is under active development.
+PyInstaller is a popular option for creating native system installers for Python applications, and it has support Python 3 since the 3.0 release in October 2015.

+gevent is a popular alternative to writing natively asynchronous code, and it became generally available for Python 3 with the 1.1 release in March 2016.

+As of April 2017, porting the full Twisted networking framework to Python 3 is still a work in progress, but many parts of it are already fully operational, and for new projects, native asyncio-based alternatives are often going to be available in Python 3 (especially for common protocols like HTTPS).

-I think Python 3.5 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I miss most in my day job working on a Python 2.6 application).
-There are a few concepts like functions, iterables and Unicode that need to be introduced earlier than was needed in Python 2, and there are still a couple of rough edges in adapting between the POSIX text model and the Python 3 one (in particular, support for direct interpolation into binary data formats that contain ASCII compatible text segments is now expected to return in Python 3.5).
+I think Python 3.5 is a superior language to 2.7 in almost every way (with the error reporting improvements being the ones I missed most when my day job involved working on a Python 2.6 application).

+For educational purposes, there are a few concepts like functions, iterables and Unicode that need to be introduced earlier than was needed in Python 2, and there are still a few rough edges in adapting between the POSIX text model and the Python 3 one, but these are more than compensated for through improved default behaviours and more helpful error messages.

 While students in enterprise environments may still need to learn Python 2 for a few more years, there are some significant benefits in learning Python 3